m_ke 6 months ago

 Also, a lot of the store-specific SKUs aren't actually different whatsoever, they just put a different number on the box because it gets them out of MFN clauses with other retailers and the retailer likes it too because it gets them out of price match guarantees since nobody else has that SKU to match against.

-• lupire an hour ago
+• lupire 6 months ago

 But they don't need to know the actual COGS, they just need to threaten to drop the vendor.